Viva Orange

 Viva Orange is a line on the Viva bus rapid transit system in York Region, Ontario, Canada.
 The route primarily runs in an east–west direction along the Highway 7 Rapidway in Vaughan.
 It is operated by Tok Transit under contract from York Region.

 Route description

 Viva Orange runs mostly along Highway 7, between Martin Grove Road and Richmond Hill Centre Terminal on Yonge Street.
+A section of the route also runs on Centre Street and Bathurst Street to service the Promenade Terminal.
 The route connects with the Toronto subway's Line 1 Yonge–University at Vaughan Metropolitan Centre station.

 There are 17 stations currently in operation.